JoseQuintas/hwgui/samples/Readme.txt

     Y: Run OK, W: compiled with warnings, -: not (yet) tested ,
     C: can not be compiled , N: error at runtime

+    Special marks for column "GTK3":
+    Space: Not yet tested.
+    "X"  : runs with no errors at runtime.
+    "E"  : Compilable, but errors at runtime.
+    "-"  : Not compatible.

 5.)
 Further Versions of this samples used resource files (*.rc) from the Borland Resource Workshop.
     The port of this files to HWGUI commands for multi platform usage is completed.
     It is strictly recommended, for new applications avoiding the usage of any resource files.